bloominstituteoftechnology/React-Testing/README.md

 ## Initialization and Setup

-You can run the complete application by `npm install`ing and then running `npm start`.
+You can run the complete application by `yarn install`ing and then running `yarn start`.

-Run `npm test` in order to run the test suite.
+Run `yarn test` in order to run the test suite.
 Of course, this isn't going to actually test anything yet, since you haven't written the tests!

 ## Stretch Goals